A.I.S. Resources (CVE:AIS) Stock Price Down 25% – Here’s Why

 A.I.S.
-Resources Limited (CVE:AIS – Get Free Report) shares dropped 25% during mid-day trading on Monday .
+Resources Limited (CVE:AIS – Get Free Report) shares were down 25% during mid-day trading on Tuesday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 571,500 shares traded hands during trading, an increase of 1,329% from the average daily volume of 39,991 shares.
+Approximately 571,500 shares traded hands during mid-day trading, an increase of 1,329% from the average daily volume of 39,991 shares.
 The stock had previously closed at C$0.04.

 About A.I.S.
 Resources